LJTalks/heartlandhub/README.md

 Add a simple form where users can request access to experimental features.
 This could be a basic contact form where users submit their interest.

 **Working on setting up email functionality**
 Have set up email auth for secure login.
-Need to determine and test edge cases.
+Need to determine and test edge cases for email confirmations and messages.

 **Working on templates** to confirm actions in html and by email (txt and html files). account/base_message.txt and account/base.html could be used for common elements.